 You can find this system filter somewhere along with the returning pipes from the central heating system, usually in the vicinity of the boiler itself.

 The magnetic filter is placed close to the boiler so that any accumulated dirt or sludge does not go into the boiler to destroy its components inside.
-Hence, the life of the boiler will automatically increase if the components are in a functional state.
+Hence, the average life expectancy of the boiler will automatically increase if the components are in a functional state.

 Another benefit of this filter is that it can easily be cleaned by a licensed professional during the yearly service.